RTBHOUSE/big-bang-py/README.md

 - [Invoke tasks can be organised using namespaces](http://docs.pyinvoke.org/en/1.2/getting-started.html#creating-namespaces).
 Then, for instance, you can call server tasks like `jenkins.deploy`/`jenkins.logs` or organise job-related tasks like `job.start`/`job.stop`.

-- You may find examples of tasks in `tasks.py` in project root of this repo.
+- You may find examples of tasks in this repo's [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py).

 - [The official documentation](http://docs.pyinvoke.org/en/1.2/) is solid, so it is recommended get familiar with it.